Legal Studies (LS)

 Students will learn core elements of negotiations that are the precursors to any final agreement or resolutions of informal disputes: negotiation planning from opposing sides and counseling, analysis of the bargaining range and opponent’s needs, principled concession patterns, problem-solving strategies to avoid deadlock, information bargaining and authority clarification, principles of drafting, settlement, and ethics.

 Institutions increasingly face a host of regulatory compliance issues.
-This course (building on LS 6102) will cover the challenges facing organizations in building programs that ensure adherence with legal obligations.
-Statutes covering a broad range of areas will be explored, including health and safety, environment, financial services, consumer protection, and employment.
+This course (building on LS 6102) will cover the challenges facing organizations in building programs that ensure adherence with legal obligations, especially regarding data.
+We will explore statutes covering a broad range of areas, especially when it involves data protection and privacy.

 LS 6150.
 Law and Organizational Management.
 3 Hours.